 If an insurance adjustor for an at-fault driver contacts you, you should be wary of giving any sort of statement or answering questions.
 Often, insurers try to obtain admissions from a victim so that they can reduce their exposure or offer a much smaller settlement than what a case is worth.
 Fort Worth motor vehicle accident attorney Bill Berenson understands the hurdles that victims may face after a car or truck crash in Texas, and he is a staunch advocate for their rights.
 He also represents injured individuals and their families in Dallas, Houston, Arlington, Addison, Irving, Richardson, San Antonio, Austin, Lubbock, Frisco, and other cities throughout Tarrant, Dallas, Harris, Bexar, Collin, Denton, Hood, Lubbock, Parker, and Travis Counties.
 Contact us online or call us at 888-801-8585 to set up a free consultation with a personal injury and wrongful death lawyer.

-Bill Berenson has been representing injured Texans for more than 36 years.
-He has been certified by the Texas Board of Legal Specialization in Personal Injury Trial Law for the past 20 years.
-He ONLY handles these cases:
+Bill Berenson has been representing injured Texans for the past 40 years.
+He has been certified by the Texas Board of Legal Specialization in Personal Injury Trial Law for many years.
+He EXCLUSIVELY handles these cases:

 Mr. Berenson does not charge for the first meeting where he will evaluate your case and provide advice that will help you.